b4iterdev/opencore-dell-inspriron-14-3467/README.md

 At the moment I'm using HDD 5400rpm which is really slow, so until I have a new SSD I won't upgrade to BigSur.

-Everything works except brightness hotkey (use Fn + S and Fn + B to change brightness ).
+Everything works except brightness hotkey (use Fn + S and Fn + B to change brightness, in VoodooPS2Controller brightness keys are f13 and f14).

-If you have problems with audio, use ALCPlugFix.
+If you have problems with audio, use ~~ALCPlugFix~~.
+Instead use ComboJack.

 This EFI is only for Dell Inspiron 14 - 3467, if you are using dell laptop with the same specs, to the following [this](https://dortania.github.io/OpenCore-Post-Install/usb/) guide to repatch USB Port.

 * You might also want to patch Battery [here](https://dortania.github.io/OpenCore-Post-Install/laptop-specific/battery.html#dsdt-patching) as this device doesn't need to patch.

+# How to install ComboJack or ALCPlugFix.

+* First, you need to disable SIP: goto Recovery OS -> open Terminal and type ``` csrutil disable ``` (you can re-enable SIP after successfully install.
+* Next, reboot into macOS and type this into terminal ``` sudo mount -uw / ``` .
+* Then, run install.sh by navigating these folder from terminal, then type ``` bash install.sh ``` .
+* Finally, re-cache kext by typing this into terminal ``` kextcache -i / ```